Contributors ante up money for dissident

 “China always uses tax issues to cover up political issues.
 If the government keeps taking revenge on its dissidents with the law, it will only lead the country to its opposite side,” Ai said.

-Ai told CNN that the tax authorities he dealt with made it difficult for he and his wife to fix the situation; refusing to take their house as collateral and even insisting that their money was transferred into a specific account.
+Despite having the money to pay off the bond, Ai told CNN that the tax authorities he dealt with made it difficult for he and his wife to fix the situation; refusing to take their house as collateral and even insisting that their money was transferred into a specific account.

 CNN’s Jaime FlorCruz and Haolan Hong contributed to this report.